Denise Levertov (1923 – 1997) was a prominent Post-War poet. She was born in England but lived most of her life in the United States.

 Eons ago I performed a dramatic interpretation of Denise Levertov’s “A Tree Telling of Orpheus” in a statewide competition.
 (I wiggled my fingertips for wind, that sort of eager young silliness).
 I gave the ‘acting’ a miss but began a life-long love of Levertov’s poetry.

 I took the reverse path to Levertov, leaving America to settle in England.
-T. S. Eliot, I suppose.
+Like T. S. Eliot, I suppose.
 I know what it means to be adopted and to adopt a country.
 I understand her feelings of not quite fitting in anywhere.
+2

 Of course, when we’re constructed from different places it also means that bits and pieces of us fit in everywhere.
 Casual allegiances mean we search for a deeper connection.
 Some universal context to which we can vouchsafe our vulnerabilities.